FACTBOX-More active Atlantic hurricane season seen for 2016

-May 25 With the start of the 2016 hurricane season one week away and a possible
+May 27 With the start of the 2016 hurricane season less than a week away and a

-storm already brewing off the U.S. East Coast, most meteorologists agree that this year will be
+possible storm already brewing off the U.S. East Coast, most meteorologists agree that this year

-more active than normal, in part because of the expected end of the El Nino weather phenomenon
+will be more active than last year, in part because of the expected end of the El Niño weather

-hurricane seasons like 2015.
-La Nina, a cooling of those same waters, has been linked to more
+hurricane seasons such as the one in 2015.
+La Niña, a cooling of those same waters, has been

+stronger, of which four to eight could become hurricanes with winds of 74 mph or stronger,

+including one to four major hurricanes with winds of 111 mph or more.

-The current El Nino, which started early in 2015, was the strongest since 1997 and is
+The current El Niño, which started early in 2015, was the strongest since 1997.
+It is

 expected to end in the late spring or early summer, according to the U.S. Climate Prediction